Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Yes, the O-1 visa allows for dual intent.
 Dual Intent means you can pursue permanent residency (a green card) while on the visa without jeopardizing your status.

-Initially, the O-1 visa is valid for up to three years.
+Initially, the O-1 visa is valid for up to three years for full-time work authorization.
 USCIS can grant extensions in one-year increments, with no maximum limit as long as you meet the eligibility criteria.

 Yes, self-employed individuals can qualify for an O-1 visa.
 You must demonstrate that you have established a reputation of extraordinary ability in your field and meet the other eligibility requirements.